Automattic/wp-calypso/client/extensions/woocommerce/state/action-list/README.md

 #### Action List Complete

 The entire list is considered done either when all steps have been ended successfully, or when an error is logged on a step.
+When this occurs, if the `successAction` or `failureAction` is designated, the appropriate one will be dispatched at the end of action list processing.

 #### Action List Clear